Aboubakr Daqiq

 ⤷ referenced in W. Quisay (2023), 'Neo-traditionalism in Islam in the West', Edinburgh University Press.

-Consultant | Strategy, Programming, and Creative Direction, Sydney Muslim Writers Festival (2022, 2024, 2026).
+Consultant, Strategy, Programming, and Artistic Direction.
+Sydney Muslim Writers Festival (2020–2026).

-Submissions Team | Aurealis Science Fiction and Fantasy Magazine (2024).
+Submissions Team, Aurealis Science Fiction and Fantasy Magazine (2024).

-Recipient | Comic / Graphic Novel Mentorship, Island Magazine (2023).
+Recipient, Comic and Graphic Novel Mentorship.
+Island Magazine (2023).